-However, if you have sex with a person younger than 17, you may face criminal charges for what is known as “statutory rape.”
+If you have sex with a person younger than 17, you may face criminal charges for what is known as statutory rape.
 But can you be convicted of statutory rape in Texas if you did not know the accuser’s age?

 If the alleged victim of statutory rape lied about their age or you did not know their age, it is critical to speak with a Round Rock criminal attorney to determine the best defense strategy in your case.